LukePappa/Ourism/p.md

 Your purpose is to recognize Divine Love as the only reality.
-To cultivate the clarity of mind necessary to attain "Ennea", do not impose misery upon yourself, whether in response to external events, the actions of others, or your own shortcomings.
+Such clarity of perception is known to one who does not impose misery upon themselves.